-All member loans are with members located in and around Cranbrook, British Columbia.
+The majority of member loans are with members located in and around the East Kootenay region of British Columbia.

-Notes to Consolidated Financial Statements Year Ended December 31, 2019
+Notes to Consolidated Financial Statements Year Ended December 31, 2020

-13. ALLOWANCE FOR LOAN LOSSES
+12. ALLOWANCE FOR LOAN LOSSES

 The Credit Union recognized allowance for loan losses for ECL on member loans, and measures allowance for loan losses at each reporting period according to a three-stage ECL model, as follows: